 He soon began to produce images on a daily basis.
 However, there were some moments when Gandhi forbid Kanu from taking photographs like when Kasturba lay dying in his lap at the Aga Khan Palace in Pune.

 At the time of Gandhi’s assassination in 1948, Kanu was in Noakhali in East Bengal.
 Abha, his wife was in Delhi with Gandhi and in fact he breathed his last in her arms.
 Gandhi’s death had a profound effect on Kanu and Abha’s lives.
 After Gandhi’s death, Kanu sporadically did any photography.
 He died of a heart attack in February 1986.

-Curated by Prashant Panjiar and Sanjeev Saith In collaboration with Nazar Foundation Drawn from a long forgotten archive, these images from Nazar Photography Monographs 03, Kanu’s Gandhi, reveal rare and intimate moments of the last ten years of the Mahatma’s…MORE DETAILS
+In collaboration with Nazar Foundation Drawn from a long forgotten archive, these images from Nazar Photography Monographs 03, Kanu’s Gandhi, reveal rare and intimate moments of the last ten years of the Mahatma’s life photographed by his grand-nephew Kanu Gandhi.…MORE DETAILS